 Kittens should be wormed every two weeks until they are 12 weeks of age, then every month after that until they are six months old.
 From then, and depending on which product is used, worming your cat every three months will maintain effective worm prevention.
 Worming should be performed regardless of whether worms are seen in stools or not, as many are too small to be seen with the naked eye.
 A high-quality all-wormer should be used and is available in a variety of forms.
 Speak to your Greencross Vet for more information about worming.

-Heartworm is transferred via a mosquito bite, so all pets are susceptible.
-Continuous lifelong preventative medication is required.
-The easiest method for cats is a once monthly spot-on application.
+Heartworm is transferred via a mosquito bite, so all pets are susceptible and continuous lifelong preventative medication is required.
+The easiest method for protecting cats is a spot-on application.
 The drops are simply applied to the skin at the back of the neck.
 Whilst it is ideal to tests cats before starting heartworm medication, testing is challenging and more than one test may be needed.
 Heartworm tends to occur within certain geographical locations of Australia, but if your cat travels, they may be at risk.
 Check with your Greencross Vet about the best product to use on kittens and when you should start treatment.

 Preventing fleas in the first place is the best way to stop infestation before it starts.
 Speak to your Greencross Vet about the most appropriate flea prevention treatment for your kitten.

-All pets should be desexed between four and six months of age.
-Desexed pets are healthier and less likely to roam, fight, or cause a nuisance to neighbours.
-Many behavioural problems can be prevented with desexing, plus unwanted litters are avoided.
-There is no advantage in allowing females to have a heat or litter before considering desexing.
-Learn more about desexing your pet
+Kittens should be desexed between four and six months of age.
+Desexed pets are healthier and less likely to roam and fight.
+Several behavioural problems can be reduced with desexing, plus unwanted litters are avoided.
+There is no advantage in allowing female kittens to have a ‘heat’ or litter before considering desexing.
+Learn more about desexing your kitten.

-Correct nutrition is important, particularly during your pet’s growth period in the first one to two years of life.
-Please ask our healthcare team for advice on feeding your kitten, as a balanced diet is essential for a long and healthy life.
+Complete and balanced nutrition is essential, particularly during your pet’s growth period in the first one to two years of life.
+Please ask our healthcare team for advice on feeding your kitten the most appropriate food for a long and healthy life.